 When you set up a Gmail account, you gain access to a wealth of tools from that one login.
-Access to your Google My Business, Google Ads, Google Search Console, Google Analytics or Google Tag Manager, every one of these tools have the ability to add users at various levels in order to access the information.
+Access to your Google Business Profile, Google Ads, Google Search Console, Google Analytics or Google Tag Manager is easy to grant to your marketing service provider.
+Every one of these tools have the ability to add users at various levels in order to access the information.

 Do not let others signup for these accounts on your behalf using their Google accounts.
 I’ve seen many agencies insist that your Google Ads and Google Analytics accounts be under their agency account.